Mpox (monkeypox)

 Mpox is caused by the monkeypox virus (MPXV), an Orthopoxvirus related to vaccinia, cowpox, and variola (smallpox) viruses.
 It can cause a painful rash, enlarged lymph nodes, fever and other symptoms.
 Most people fully recover, but some get very sick.

-Globally, a new variant of clade I has been identified in Africa, associated with a significant increase in cases of mpox in that country.
-On August 14, 2024, WHO declared the ongoing mpox outbreak in Africa a public health emergency of concern (PHEIC) due to the increase in cases and spread of the new clade I variant in a growing number of countries in Africa.
+On August 14, 2024, the WHO declared the ongoing mpox outbreak in Africa a Public Health Emergency of International Concern (PHEIC) due to the surge in cases and the spread of the new clade I variant to more countries across the continent.

 Vaccination can help prevent infection.
 Read below to find out if you are eligible, where to get vaccinated and other ways to decrease your risk, especially if you are planning any travel.